Proxima Starts Construction

-“The Gold Coast Health and Knowledge Precinct is a long-term legacy project that offers a collaborative environment for global health and knowledge companies to invest and grow.
+“The Gold Coast Health and Knowledge Precinct is a long-term legacy project that offers a collaborative environment for health and knowledge companies of all sizes to invest and grow.

 “I look forward to continuing to see more companies invest and grow here.”

 Sanctuary Co-Founder, Damian Hall said this new state-of-the-art Sanctuary ELA service would cater for up to 400 children and would have their own specialists embedded within the centre.

 “Pioneering this unique collaboration of early education, health and research will provide a platform to develop Australia’s very best inclusive early education program,” Mr Hall said.

 “Proxima will help relieve more of the pressure on parents also as it will eliminate most excess travel involved in transporting their children to and from medical appointments.”

 Joining Sanctuary at Proxima is Griffith University, a move which will foster further collaboration between education, health, research and childhood development, said Griffith University Vice Chancellor Carolyn Evans

 “The co-location of Griffith and Sanctuary in the Proxima building is the perfect basis on which to establish a centre of excellence in Inclusive Early Childhood Education: a place in which every child can grow and learn together,” Ms Evans said

 “The centre brings together interdisciplinary teams across Griffith’s Allied Health disciplines and Early Childhood Education to embed a model of research-integrated inclusive childcare education.”